Emerald High School Ground

 Emerald Heights International School ground is located in Indore, Madhya Pradesh.
 The ground was founded in 2001.
 The ground has got pavilion and can accommodate 500 persons.
 It has basketball and volleyball courts and a two international level cricket ground along with one gymnasium hall.
 It also has facilities for swimming, table tennis, billiards, cards and tennis courts.
 It has one main clubhouse.

-School has a two international level cricket ground, deco Turf courts for lawn tennis, six glass courts for squash, two football fields and hosted Subroto Cup matches, there are 25 tables for table tennis, swimming pool, there are 6 basketball courts of which 2 are indoor and 4 outdoor, 6 badminton courts and has automated Indoor Shooting range with 22 targets.
-There are four Volley Ball courts etc.
+The school has two cricket grounds, deco turf courts for lawn tennis, six glass courts for squash, two football fields and hosted Subroto Cup matches.
+There are 25 tables for table tennis, swimming pool, 6 basketball courts of which 2 are indoor and 4 outdoor, 6 badminton courts and an automated Indoor Shooting range with 22 targets.
+There are four volleyball courts.